Home / Heart Palpitations Treatment Manhattan NYC | Racing Heart

 Heart palpitations are frequently described as either a pounding of the heart, racing of the heart, or skipping beats.
 A cardiology consultation with simple non-invasive testing can help determine whether it is, as in most cases, not a heart problem or whether there is some underlying cardiac abnormality.

-Heart palpitations are unusual sensations in your chest that may make you feel like your heart is pounding, racing or beating very fast.
-When it feels like your heart skips a beat or that there’s an extra beat that seems abnormal, it’s nothing to play around with.
-While you may be just excited or in love, you also may be getting the first signs of a serious heart condition or possibly even atrial fibrillation that needs to be addressed before you have even worse consequences.
+Heart palpitations are unusual sensations in your chest that may cause you to feel as if your heart is pounding, racing, or beating very fast.
+When your heart skips a beat, or there is an extra beat that appears unusual, it’s nothing to play around with.
+While you may be just excited or in love, you may also be experiencing the first signs of a serious heart condition or even atrial fibrillation which must be addressed before you face more severe consequences.

-Often disguised, heart palpitations can feel like they’re coming from your chest, neck or throat.
-This odd sensation may come over you when you’re feeling stressed, after you exercise or even when you’re just sitting quietly.
+Heart palpitations can feel like they are coming from your chest, neck, or throat.
+This odd sensation may occur while you are worried after you have exercised, or even when you are sitting quietly.
 Instead of worrying about what the quickening heart palpitations or a racing heart really mean, make an appointment at the Cardiology Manhattan Center for a firm diagnosis.
-Only then can you know if you need any heart palpitations treatment.
+Only then will you be able to determine whether you need heart palpitations treatment.

-Many of the causes of heart palpitations are harmless or can’t be identified.
-Perhaps you’ve been struck by the love bug has struck you or you’re nervous about an upcoming job interview.
+Many causes of heart palpitations are harmless or cannot be identified.
+Perhaps you’ve been struck by the love bug, or you’re concerned about an upcoming job interview.
 In rare cases, however, heart palpitations may be a sign of something more serious.
-It’s better to be safe when it comes to your heart, rather than taking a wait-and-see approach.
+It’s better to be safe when it comes to your heart than take a wait-and-see approach.

-When you visit your New York cardiologist, you get a clear diagnosis, as well as a possible cause for your palpitations.
-Common reasons include:
+When you visit your New York cardiologist, you will receive a clear diagnosis as well as a possible cause for your palpitations.
+Common causes include:

 Brilliant and thorough cardiologist.
 Very pleasant to deal with.
 HIGHLY RECOMMENDED.
 I would definitely say that Dr Reisman is the best Manhattan Cardiologist (I shopped around). ~ ZocDoc

-To diagnose what might be causing your heart to determine what is causing it to flutter or race, your cardiology doctor listens to your heart with a stethoscope.
-He looks for any signs of a health problem that may be triggering your palpitations, such as a fever or a swollen thyroid gland.
+Your cardiology doctor uses a stethoscope to listen to your heart to determine what is causing it to flutter or race.
+He looks for signs of a medical problem that may be causing your palpitations, such as a fever or a swollen thyroid gland.
 Combined with a thorough history, the physical exam helps your doctor identify the source of your issues.

-Most people do not need treatment for heart palpitations isn’t required for most people, except where there is a heart condition present.
-A heart palpitations cure may be as simple as making small changes in your lifestyle.
-If your doctor doesn’t find any damage or underlying heart disease, you may just need to take measures such as getting enough sleep, drinking plenty of fluids, and learning stress-reduction techniques.
+Most people do not need treatment for heart palpitations unless they have a heart condition.
+A heart palpitations cure may be as simple as making small changes to your lifestyle.
+If your doctor finds no damage or underlying heart disease, you may only need to take preventive measures such as getting enough sleep, drinking plenty of fluids, and learning stress-reduction techniques.
 Unhealthy eating habits, such as skipping meals, can lead to low blood sugar levels and may also play a role in causing your heart palpations.

 Arrhythmias are a more serious cause of heart palpitations.
 They’re created by a disturbance in your heart’s electrical system.
-This causes your heart to beat too fast (a condition called tachycardia), too slow (a condition called bradycardia) or in an irregular pattern.
-Benign arrhythmias are those that aren’t associated with other health problems.
+This causes your heart to beat too fast (a condition called tachycardia), too slow (a condition called bradycardia), or in an irregular pattern.
+Benign arrhythmias are those that aren’t linked to any other health problems.
 Serious, life-threatening arrhythmias are called malignant arrhythmias.

-Heart palpitation treatment when you have an arrhythmia may include wearing a pacemaker if you have a slow heart rate or taking medications to help control a racing heart.
-In some cases, your cardiology doctor may recommend surgery.
-Your cardiologist at the Cardiology Manhattan Center investigates every heart-related complaint.
+When you have an arrhythmia, heart palpitation treatment may include wearing a pacemaker if you have a slow heart rate or taking medications to help control a racing heart.
+In some cases, your cardiologist may recommend surgery.
+Your cardiologist investigates every heart-related problem at the Cardiology Manhattan Center.
 So don’t put it off any longer.
-Instead, contact Dr. Reisman, the top cardiovascular specialist in NYC, cardiac doctor Dr. Reisman.
+Instead, contact Dr. Reisman, the top cardiovascular specialist in NYC.